griffio/griffio.github.io/_posts/2016-11-01-Death-Star-CI.md

 ### Why your continuous integration server could be a Death Star

-The [Death Star](https://en.wikipedia.org/wiki/Death_Star) is a fictional spacecraft and superweapon designed to intimidate and be used asymetically against opponents that cannot repel firepower of that magnitude.
+The [Death Star](https://en.wikipedia.org/wiki/Death_Star) is a fictional spacecraft and superweapon designed to intimidate and be used asymmetrically against opponents that cannot repel firepower of that magnitude.

 It is also, a single point of failure that ravenously consumes resources.